THE YOGA TEACHER’S TEXTBOOK.

 DESCRIPTION

-Teaching Yoga gives a broad overview of yoga philosophy, history, subtle energy, and body structure and movement before going into depth on the practical methods and techniques for teaching highly effective classes to a diverse array of students.
-Special focus is given to language, setting, vibem pace, observation, and the needs of unique students.
+Teaching Yoga, now in its 2nd edition, is the definitive and most comprehensive text on how to teach yoga.
+It provides a broad overview of yoga histories and philosophies, subtle energy, and fundamental of yoga anatomy of teachers before going into depth on the practical methods and techniques for teaching highly effective classes to a diverse array of students.
+Special focus is given to the art of yoga sequencing, language, setting, vibe, pace, observation, and the needs of unique students, within and far beyond the poses.

 This readily accessible book is written to serve a diverse range of yoga teachers – not just those teaching within one style, brand or lineage.
 Its eclectic perspective encourages teachers to be their creative best while clear in understanding the foundational of the art and science of teaching yoga.